caetanus/QBetterFileWatcher/README.md

 QBetterFileWatcher
 ==================

-A FileWatcher improved for Qt4 that works on windows, linux and mac.
+An improved FileWatcher for Qt4 that works on Windows, Linux and Mac.

+The oficial QFileSystemWatcher lacks lots of signals, providing just when a directory was changed, but nothing else. this projects aims to provide a complete Crossplatform File System Watcher for Qt4

 How to use: